Marketing today is no longer about pushing messages to a broad audience and hoping they resonate.

 These manual processes are imperfect, tedious, and time-consuming.
 However, manual procedures can result in high employee turnover.

-The majority of the managers observed that the best-performing data analytics team members work hard because they frequently perform manual data processing.
+Most managers observed that the best-performing data analytics team members work hard because they frequently perform manual data processing.

 Manual procedures impact the productivity of the whole data team in multiple ways.